Generic selectors

 When will the 2030 World Cup be played?

-FIFA have announced the dates for the 2030 World Cup, with the opening match being played on Saturday, 8 June 2030, and the final taking place just over six weeks later, on Sunday, 21 July 2030.
+FIFA have announced the dates for the 2030 World Cup.
+The opening match will be played on Saturday, 8 June 2030, and the final will take place just over six weeks later, on Sunday, 21 July 2030.

 The playing dates have been announced before those of the 2026 tournament, which is expected to last between 38 and 40 days; therefore, the 2030 World Cup is expected to be the longest ever.